Surgical Technologist Career Overview

 Surgical Technologist Salary & Career Outlook

 According to data from the Bureau of Labor Statistics, a surgical technologist can expect to earn an average annual salary of $48,530.
-This is for those who get into the job with the average qualification and works in states that fall into the average salary range.
+This is for those who get into the job with the intermediate qualification and works in states that fall into the average salary range.

 As for the job outlook, the BLS predicts a 9% growth in the field between 2020 to 2030.
 This is thanks to recent and continual advancement in medical technology that has seen more and more operations being carried out to treat all kinds of illnesses and injuries.